PhantomAurelia/activitiesbook-jb/week-2.md

 # Week 2

 This week a fresh installation of a linux distribution was made.
-[Solus OS](https://getsol.us/home/) was the final decission after trying to intall several others like:&#x20;
+[Solus OS](https://getsol.us/home/) was the final decission after trying to intall several others like:;

 * [Ubuntu](https://ubuntu.com).
 * [Kubuntu](https://kubuntu.org).